autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 It doesn't need to be this way.
 I am far from alone in saying the UK needs to get rid of the system as it is, remove the waiting lists and requirements to be trans enough by somebody else's standards, and move to an informed consent model similar to other countries.

-## I'm not sure how politics fits into my metaphor
+## No winds of change

 I've attempted to contact my local MLAs with the following email, not that I expected much to come out of that alone.
 (Did you know you can contact your local MLAs about transferred matters, including health?
 You can see who represents you using [TheyWorkForYou](https://www.theyworkforyou.com/), and see their phone numbers or email addresses on the [Northern Ireland Assembly](https://aims.niassembly.gov.uk/mlas/emails.aspx) website!)

-I received responses from 2 of my 5 MLAs.
+I received responses from 3 of my 5 MLAs.

 <section>